The Impact Report allows educators to explore how many standards students have demonstrated proficiency in as they play DreamBox Math.

 Understanding the Report Layout

-The layout of the report is the same regardless of which metric, month, or student group is selected in the filters (school, teacher, or classroom).
-However, each metric is calculated, broken down, and displayed differently in the report.
+The layout of the report is the same regardless of the month or student group is selected in the filters (school, teacher, or classroom).
+Standards are broken down via Standard count and rounded to the hundredth and tenth places.

 Printing and Exporting the Report